 It also identifies sectors of pediatric cardiology and cardiac surgery that must be developed in emerging countries in order to check the steady advancement of heart disease in children.
 This includes education, research and training through various programs such as the International Quality Improvement Collaborative (IQIC) for Congenital Heart Disease: Improving Care in Low-and-Middle-Income Countries.

-The Organizing Committee of the 12th GF and the 3rd Euro-Asian Symposium of Pediatric Cardiology and Cardiac Surgery warmly welcomes you to Athens, Greece in April 2018 and looks forward to intensive and fruitful discussion during the conference.
+The Organizing Committee of the 14th GF and the 5th Euro-Asian Symposium of Pediatric Cardiology and Cardiac Surgery looks forward to virtually meeting you in November, 2023 and having an intensive and fruitful discussion during the conference.

 Prof. Afksendiyos Kalangos